csaq5507/UIBK-703602-Compiler-Construction/guidelines.md

 - stick to the formatting used in the provided code-base (similar to [Linux Kernel Coding Style])
 - lines should not exceed 80 columns
 - use the following order for your includes:
     - corresponding header (`ast.c` -> `ast.h`)
-  - C system headers
-  - C++ system headers
+    - system headers
     - other library headers
     - other headers of the same project
 - the structure of a source file should be similar to its corresponding header file
-    - separators can be helpful
+    - separators can be helpful, but they should not distract the reader

 Also, keep the following in mind, taken from [Linux Kernel Coding Style]: